Mokoto-K/une-ai-competition/readme.md

 the pieces for a system to make trades and monitor those trades... kind of a nightmare to be honest.
 Back to C for a little bit to have a break from python!

+#### 12th of January, 2025
+Discovered some pretty critial bugs relating to the inner workings of trade calculations nothing that's not fixable in time, but i currently am strapped for time to continue working on this project, I do have other things i've been putting off to do and an exam to revise for.
+If it wasn't for this competition, at this point I would just start the process of refactoring the parts that are bloated and not concise instead of trying to patch a leaky ship... so with this in mind I might not try to patch this leaky ship for the time being and if im able to get the fixes done in time then all good, and if not... well oh well, the project is far from being 100% completed anyway and it currently is completely functional which is all that is needed.
+I made big design mistakes at the start that im paying for now, its ok, lessons learnt.